hoko/hoko-docs/_posts/2015-04-08-benefits_referrals-android.md

 saluting the friend with a special discount and displaying Ricardo profile picture, just to make the experience extra special and welcome!

-## Step 1: Creating and sharing the referring smart link
+## Step 1: Sharing the smart link

 Generate referrals with smart links through our SDK using `query parameters` or `metadata`.
-It's up to you to decide which method suits you best.
-Moreover, you can use both if you need to.
+It's up to you to decide which method suits you.
+Moreover, you can use and combine both if you need to.

+#### Option 1: Smart links with query parameters

 With `query parameters` your links will have extra information visible, e.g.
 `http://app.hoko.link/invitation?referrer=OfjaiSD8h9238`.
 These links are easier to create and to be shared because there is no need for pre-configurations.

-That's the case of `metadata`, because it requires you to assign and load data when creating and parsing the smart link.
-Although, these links are shorter and clearer because they don't use HTTP query parameters. e.g. `http://app.hoko.link/invitation`.

-Smart links with `metadata` are ideal to hide and control sensitive data.
-They also have the advantage of supporting unlimited meta data, unlike query parameters where you are limit by the length of the URL.

 In this example we are going to have a look on how to create a smart link with parameters as a referral link, using the SDK and its `generateSmartlinkForDeeplink` method.